mark-wiemer-org/ahkpp/README.md

 AutoHotkey Plus Plus is one of many extensions that offer VS Code language support.
 So why should you use this one?

--   **IntelliSense**: Smart code completion, syntax highlighting, code navigation, and more.
+-   **Supports both v1 and v2**: AHK++ now has support for AutoHotkey v2, making it the only extension to support both major versions of AutoHotkey!
 -   **Actively maintained**: Any issues encountered while using this extension can be reported and fixed.
 With other extensions, anything that's broken will stay broken forever.
 You can report any issues with AHK++ (and view all issues) through the [issue tracker](https://github.com/mark-wiemer/vscode-autohotkey-plus-plus/issues).
+-   **IntelliSense**: Smart code completion, syntax highlighting, code navigation, and more.
 -   **Debug support**: Run and debug AHK scripts from VS Code.
 -   **New features**: Another benefit to active maintenance is that AHK++ can add new features as users request them.
+For example, quick help, formatter directives, and custom new file templates were all added based on user feedback!

 ## Install